xlcnd/isbntools/README.rst

     myreferences.bib
     $ isbn> desc #
     It is the year 1327.
-Franciscans in an Italian abbey are suspected of heresy, but Brother William of Baskerville’s investigation is suddenly overshadowed by seven bizarre deaths.
+Franciscans in an Italian abbey are suspected of heresy, but Brother William of Baskerville's investigation is suddenly overshadowed by seven bizarre deaths.
 Translated by William Weaver.
 A Helen and Kurt Wolff Book
     $ isbn> cover #